farhatamannaislam/Portfolio2/README.md

 # Overview

 * The website is a two-page design (Home & Services) that ensures a smooth user experience.
-* **Home Page:** Displays spa details, an elegant hero image, contact information, and exclusive discount offers.
+* **Home Page:** Displays spa details, an elegant hero image, apoointment booking system, contact information, and exclusive discount offers.
 * **Services Page:** Allows users to explore services, select treatments, view total pricing, and receive discounts when applicable.
-* **Appointment Booking System:** Users can schedule their spa appointments by selecting a date, time, and desired service.
 * **Social Media Links:** Available on every page for easy access.